OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Driver tuning
 -------------

-Drivers can be easily customized please refer to :ref:`vCenter Driver Section <vcenter_driver>` in the :ref:`Integration Guide <integration_guide>`.
+Drivers can be easily customized.
+Please refer to :ref:`vCenter Driver Section <vcenter_driver>` in the :ref:`Integration Guide <integration_guide>`.

-Some aspects of the driver behavior can be configured on */var/lib/one/remotes/etc/vmm/vcenter/vcenterrc*:
+Some aspects of the driver's behavior can be configured in */var/lib/one/remotes/etc/vmm/vcenter/vcenterrc*:

 * **delete_images**: Allows OpenNebula to delete imported vCenter images.
 Default: **no**.